 Sparks flew—literally, when we had our pre-Valentines dinner at Torch Restaurant in Greenhills.
 The dinner comprised of a sumptuous four-course meal for two, exclusively offered just for February 14th.
-The owner, Mike Chua, invited us for a taste.

 This cozy setting for two was waiting for us when we arrived, after which we were asked to choose our dishes.